-Complete intersections facilitate walking, biking, and taking transit and create environments in which a child riding her bike through an intersection feels just as comfortable as the elderly man crossing the street and the commuter driving his car.
-Central to this philosophy is the understanding that each mode requires specific accommodations; a person walking or biking is not expected to pass through an intersection the same as a vehicle and it is important to anticipate the needs of different users at intersections.
+Complete intersections do more than just accept people walking, biking, or taking transit.
+They facilitate these mode choices and create environments in which a child riding her bike through an intersection feels just as comfortable as the elderly man crossing the street and the commuter driving his car.
+Central to this philosophy is the acceptance that each mode requires specific accommodations; a person walking or biking is not expected to pass through an intersection the same as a vehicle and it is important to anticipate the needs of different users at intersections.